Continuous-variable quantum communication: Continuous-variable quantum key distribution

-\paragraph{Noisy channels and specific constellations.} One of the pioneering approaches that considered excess noise was presented in~\cite{Zhao2009}.
-They analyzed a two-(coherent)-state CV-QKD protocol with homodyne detection in the asymptotic limit and proved security against collective attacks.
-The authors employed a method developed in~\cite{Rigas2006}, which estimates the largest eigenvalue and corresponding eigenvector, based on first and second moment measurements.
-Subsequently, they use Bob's homodyne measurement results to construct a statistical model of Eve's quantum state, which needs to be compatible with Bob's measurements.
-Under the worst-case scenario, where Eve gains the most information, this approach provides a lower bound on the secure key rate.
+\paragraph{Noisy channels and specific constellations.} One of the pioneering approaches that considered excess noise was presented by~\cite{Zhao2009}.
+The authors analyzed a two-coherent-state CV-QKD protocol with homodyne detection in the asymptotic limit and proved security against collective attacks.
+They employed a method developed by~\cite{Rigas2006}, that estimates the largest eigenvalue and corresponding eigenvector, based on first- and second-moment measurements.
+Subsequently, they use Bob's homodyne measurement results to construct a statistical model of Eve's quantum state that needs to be compatible with Bob's measurements.
+In the worst-case scenario, where Eve gains the most information, this approach provides a lower bound on the secure key rate.
 The crucial steps rely on two properties of the binary Shannon entropy, namely the monotonicity and the concavity as a function of the absolute value of the overlap of the two states.
 While proving these properties for two states is feasible, generalizing them poses a considerable challenge.
-In~\cite{Bradler2018}, the main idea was to establish both properties for the ternary Shannon entropy which is used to complete the security proof for a phase-shift keying protocol with three signal states.
-This extended the proof idea to a three-state phase-shift keying protocol.
-However, generalizing monotonicity and concavity to the $N$ state case in a similar fashion is challenging, if not currently infeasible.
-As concluded by the authors in~\cite{Bradler2018}, it is likely that a more general argument is needed to establish similar properties for suitably generalized entropic quantities, thus extending this proof further to $N>3$.
+The main idea for~\cite{Bradler2018} was to establish both properties for the ternary Shannon entropy that is used to complete the security proof for a phase-shift-keying protocol with three signal states.
+This extended the proof idea to a three-state phase-shift-keying protocol.
+However, generalizing monotonicity and concavity to the $N$-state case in a similar fashion is challenging, if not currently infeasible.
+As concluded by~\cite{Bradler2018}, it is likely that a more general argument is needed to establish similar properties for suitably generalized entropic quantities, thus extending this proof further to $N>3$.
 This suggests the necessity of a fundamentally different approach for a higher number of signal states.
-Additionally, compared to the more recent proofs to be discussed subsequently, the key rates turn out to be pessimistic.
+In addition, compared to the more recent proofs that we subsequently discuss, the key rates turn out to be pessimistic.

-\paragraph{General discrete constellations.} By the end of the last decade, the incorporation of SDP for secure key rate calculations opened the door to a new generation of security proofs, with a representative not exploiting Gaussian extremality being~\cite{Lin2019}, which is part of the numerical framework by L{\"u}tkenhaus et al.~\cite{Coles2016, Winick2018}.
+\paragraph{General discrete constellations.} By the end of the 2010s, the incorporation of SDP for secure key rate calculations opened the door to a new generation of security proofs, with a representative not exploiting Gaussian extremality being~\cite{Lin2019}, which is part of the numerical framework by L{\"u}tkenhaus et al.~\cite{Coles2016, Winick2018}.

 The Devetak-Winter rate is reformulated as